 JSON Grid includes table view that groups data under the same array or object for easy understanding and quick editing, and you can toggle between the two displays, for instance:

-XQuery filters and formulas in the JSON editor let you use XQuery 3.1 expressions to filter the components that are displayed in the view and calculate results that can be stored in the document.
+Support for XQuery filters and formulas lets you use XQuery 3.1 expressions to filter the components that are displayed in the view and calculate results that can be stored in the document.

 In addition to utilizing XQuery for formulas in JSON Grid, you can use it to create charts from numerical JSON data.